- System error 67 is a Windows Server issue that shows up when you try to map a network drive.

 System error 67 can often be due to a syntax error within the net map command.
 So, double-check you’ve entered the net map command right.

-- Microsoft’s official fix for System error 67 is to disable the Network Address Translator.
-Right-click the Start button and select Device Manager to open the window shown directly below.
+- Microsoft’s official fix for System error 67 is to disable the Network Address Translator, so right-click the Start button and select Device Manager to open the window shown directly below.

 - Click the View menu.